WHAT ARE NUTRIENTS?

-There are 3 types of carbohydrates found in food, and these are sugar, starch, and fiber.
+There are 3 types of carbohydrates found in food: sugar, starch, and fiber.

 2. Starch is found in foods that come from plants, particularly potatoes, for example.
-Moreover, foods containing starch are a good source of energy and gram for gram, contain fewer than half the calories of fat.
+Moreover, foods containing starch are a good energy source, and gram for gram, contain fewer than half the calories of fat.

 It is also true that starchy foods are a good source of fiber; this can be found in the produce’s cell walls.

-This is why we should be eating the good carb foods, not the processed sugary ones, which we can’t effectively regulate our intake of.
+This is why we should be eating the good carb foods, not the processed sugary ones, of which we can’t effectively regulate our intake.

 You can find good healthy sources of carbohydrates, which are high in fiber, in fruit, vegetables, and beans.
 These healthy foods are also rich sources of other nutrients that the body requires.

 I used to tell my kids that they were nature’s sweets just to get them to eat them!

 Most of us should be eating a more varied and high fiber diet full of natural products and less processed and refined foods.

 Processed foods can be rich in free sugars, additives, preservatives, colorings but low in nutritional value.

 These combinations mean that it is difficult to monitor the specific nutritional demands made by the body.
 Therefore health problems can soon start to develop.